vaginessa/dns-wiki/FAQ.md

 Administration API.
 This ensures that other applications cannot uninstall AFWall+ without your knowledge.
 Device implementations must provide an implementation of the _DevicePolicyManager_ class.
 Device implementations that include support for lock screen must support the full range of device administration policies defined in the Android SDK documentation and report the platform feature _android.software.device_admin_.

 <a name="FAQ34"></a>
-##### (34) Why the Kernel need an internet connection all the time?
+##### (34) Why does the Kernel need an internet connection all the time?
 AFWall+ shows AppID (-11) blocked.

 > The kernel does not communicate directly, it only pass packet information (for the interfaces e.g. uid0) from some applications.
 One problem with using policy routing based on fwmark with locally generated traffic (as is the case with Android) is that the mark must be set in the user process.
 It is because the routing decision is made before the fwmark can be set in any iptables rule, at least in vanilla kernels.

-> Since Android 4.3 and higher all DNS-requests are manged by the netd daemon, it works similar like an proxy/tunnel.
-That means AFWall+ can't detect the special UID's/DNS-requests.
+> Since Android 4.3 and higher all DNS requests are manged by the netd daemon, it works similar like an proxy/tunnel.
+That means AFWall+ can't detect the special UID's / DNS requests.
 To disable such behavior you can use the _DNS-Proxy_ option under _Preferences_.
 Choose _Disable DNS via netd_ to restore the default behavior before 4.3.
 Now you should make sure that your apps are whitelisted, if not it will be blocked, same with your (Root) application, if not Android is maybe not able to establish a connection.
-Dnsproxy2, is an alternative app to redirect DNS-requests.
+Dnsproxy2, is an alternative app to redirect DNS requests.
 But if there are troubles with your connection, check your logs, use Netzwerk Log app (identify all traffic), whitelist the specific app(s) that is maybe blocked or enable the netd daemon again.

 <a name="FAQ35"></a>
-##### (35) Why was my issue closed?
+##### (35) Why was my issue closed on GitHub?

-> Things like ***It doesn't work* or *it crashes* is insufficient**.
-So, please describe the exact steps to reproduce the problem and always provide a logcat.
+> Things like ***It doesn't work* or *it crashes* are insufficient**.
+Please describe the exact steps to reproduce the problem and always provide a logcat.
 More info always means that we can better help you.

 > It's also possible your issue is a duplicate, or is already fixed.
 Please watch the [Changelog.md](https://github.com/ukanth/afwall/blob/beta/Changelog.md) and [TODO.md](https://github.com/ukanth/afwall/blob/beta/TODO.md) files carefully.